Allandale Waterfront GO Station

-Allandale Waterfront GO Station was built just south of Allandale Station, a historic train station that occupies a large property on the southern shore of Lake Simcoe in the waterfront area of Barrie, Ontario, Canada.
-The current station and former station were built on a burial site of the Huron indigenous peoples.
+Allandale Waterfront GO Station is a train and bus station serving as the northern terminus of GO Transit's Barrie line.
+The station was built just south of Allandale Station, a historic train station that occupies a large property on the southern shore of Kempenfelt Bay (Lake Simcoe) in the waterfront area of Barrie, Ontario, Canada.
+The current and former station were built on a burial site of the Huron indigenous peoples.

 Construction of the new facility began in 2009.
 GO Transit announced on 15 June 2011 that the station would open in the autumn of 2011, but construction delayed its opening until January 2012.
 Bus service to the station began on 28 January 2012, with the train service following two days later.
 A ceremonial train trip from Allandale Waterfront GO Station to Bradford GO Station officially opened the station on 29 January 2012.

 History

-Early years

 The Ontario, Simcoe and Huron Union Railway (OS&HUR) first built a station here in 1853.
-The current structure, the fourth station building on the site, was designed by the architectural firm Spier and Rohns, built in 1904 by Richard Scruton, and opened by then-operator Grand Trunk Railway on 19 June 1905.
-The station provided passenger service for the Grand Trunk and later the Canadian National Railway and Via Rail until closing in 1980.
-It briefly reopened as a GO passenger facility from 1990 to 1993.
-In 1996, the CNR lifted rails between Allandale and Longford.
+Four historic stations, the last of which still stands on the site near the present station, was built in 1904 and opened by then-operator Grand Trunk Railway on 19 June 1905.
+The station was used by Grand Trunk and later Canadian National Railway (both of which had trains branching northwards from here to serve either North Bay or Meaford), Ontario Northland, and Via Rail until closing in 1980.
+However, Ontario Northlands's Northlander and Via's Canadian continued to stop at the closed station's platform until 1992 and 1996 respectively.
+In 1990, GO Transit itself reopened it during its first attempt to extend service into Barrie (running one rush hour train per direction), but terminated the service in 1993 due to low ridership.
+In 1992, during this reopening period, the Northlander was rerouted to the Bala Subdivision east of Lake Simcoe, but the Canadian served the platform until September 22, 1996, when it was also rerouted.
+Shortly thereafter, CN lifted the rails between the junction just to the north of the station to Longford, but the branch to the northwest, the former Meaford Subdivision, was retained as a connector to the shortline Barrie-Collingwood Railway.